gabuz0me/Demo_AoC_5/script/article_en.md

 ### The Second part of the problem

 Our character discovers that the number of seeds we tested is too low: The first line of our input describes *ranges* of seed numbers.
-The values come in pair, the first of which describing the **start** number, and the second the **length** of the range.
+The values come in pairs, the first of which describes the **start** number, and the second the **length** of the range.
 So in our example, `79 14 55 13` means we'll have to test two ranges of seeds, the first one starting at `79` and having `14` seeds, so the seeds `79, 80, ..., 91, 92` and the second starting at `55` and having `13` seeds, `55, 56, ..., 66, 67`.
 Instead of four seed numbers, we have to test 14+13=27 seed numbers.

 #### Naive approach

-All we have to do is to change the import, instead of reading the seed number one by one, we'll read the two by two, and instead of adding one seed number to our total, we'll add a `range` object, which is an iterator allowing us to write stuff like:
+All we have to do is to change the import, instead of reading the seed number one by one, we'll read them two by two, and instead of adding one seed number to our total, we'll add a `range` object, which is an iterator allowing us to write stuff like:

 ```python